-Our steam train leaves Preston at around 06:50, steam hauled by either Black 5 No. 45305 or 8F No. 48151 and heads up the West Coast Main Line to Warrington Bank Quay, where we stop to pick up more passengers.
+Our steam train, hauled by either 8F locomotive No. 48151 or Jubilee class locomotive no. 45699 Galatea, leaves Preston at around 06:50 and heads up the West Coast Main Line to Warrington Bank Quay, where we stop to pick up more passengers.
 We continue to Frodsham, where further passengers may join the train and our steam locomotive takes on water.
 Chester is our final pick up point for passengers and, as we leave, we pass through the ancient city walls and cross the River Dee into Wales.

 We set off for Blaenau Ffestiniog behind our steam locomotive, following the pretty Conwy Valley through to Llanrwst.
 We enter the Snowdonia National Park before Betws-y-Coed.
 The next part of our journey is extra special; we enter the very heart of the Welsh mountains as our train climbs up the very steep gradients to Blaenau Ffestiniog Tunnel.
 At over two miles long, this impressive piece of engineering is the longest single-track tunnel in the country.
 We pass through the substantial waste heaps of an old slate quarry before arriving at Blaenau Ffestiniog.